TimNiklasWitte/Building-GPT-from-scratch/README.md

 ![alt text](./milestone_3/fun/plotting/plots/Perplexity.png)

-Best model: ppl is about 14
+Best model: perplexity is about 14.
+Here we use an LSTM, neural network to capture sequential dependencies and context beyond fixed the previos clasical n-gram windows.
+Using the LSTM we try to "weight" the importance of each previous token, not just memorize fixed-length patterns.
+We can see that the perfomance of this N-gram performs slightly better than the previous classic N-grams.

 # GPT

-According to ./milestone_2/plots/PerplexityBigramDifferentK.png, ./milestone_2/plots/Perplexity6_GramDifferentK.png
+According to `./milestone_2/plots/PerplexityBigramDifferentK.png, ./milestone_2/plots/Perplexity6_GramDifferentK.png
 ppl is increasing with vocab size
 -> artifact of sparsity
 -> tryout k values of equal space intervals -> 100, 150, 250 and 2000 (just to see what happens with large k)